DentonWarnock/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+A session allows a client to persist state between page requests.
+Sending a cookie that is checked against a server to verify that its valid and sends back a session id.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt allows us to hash a password using a secret that is stored in the development environment.
+The passwords are never saved, only the hashes are sent/recieved.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+bcrypt allows you to set the number of hashing rounds it has to go through.
+The higher the number the longer the process takes to hash and decrypt the password

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+The three parts are the header, payload, and signature.
+Header contains the algorithm and type.
+Payload includes the permissions and majority of the data.
+The signature combines the header and payload in a string by base64 encoding and then signing it with a secret

 ## Minimum Viable Product